pp4rs/2024-uzh-installation-guide/docs/textEditor.md

 In a short time it has already become one of most used text editors and we hope you will soon see why.
 It is built by Microsoft, but is open source, i.e. everyone can see and modify the program's internal code - so it is less nasty on the consciousness than some of Microsoft's traditional products.
 The main advantages for us are that it includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, and many useful plugins - all of which make our lives much easier.

+!!!
+Note "Department Managed Laptops"
+    If your laptop is managed by the department, VS Code is most likely already installed on your device.
+If not, search for "Software Center" and install VS Code.

 ## Installing VS Code on Mac